"What to do in Florence - Luckily, Florence is not as big and spread out like other Italian cruise port cities"

-They are aware that a certain time of the day will be lost on travelling to and from the port of Livorno, either by train or by one of the cruise line organized shore excursions.
+They are aware that a certain time of the day will be lost on traveling to and from the port of Livorno, either :

 So, let’s start with our suggestions on what to do in Florence in a day.